This is the featured image of the How to Create a Dynamic Hi-Hat Sequence blog article.

 ~Hi Hat 1

-When compared to the previous hi-hat sequence, the new one’s hits will be placed where the mono hi-hat velocity is lower.
-By doing this, we will create a groove and introduce more movement to the overall sequence.
+The new hits will be placed where the mono hi-hat velocity is lower than the previous hi-hat sequence.
+Doing this will create a groove and add more movement to the series.

 This is a picture of the first and second hi-hat audio channels and their hits positions.